torkvell/ticketShop-client/README.md

 # Ticket Shop
-***
 This project was developed as a final assignment at Codaisseur - Amsterdam.
 No assistance from teachers or fellow students was allowed.
-This to do a final assesment of each students individual skills.
+This to do a final assessment of each students individual skills.
-***
 # Assignment
 You're going to build a full stack web-application where users can buy and sell tickets for all kinds of events.
 ## Description